-Admission Requirements to the Practical Nursing Program:
+Admission Requirements to the Practical Nursing Program (PRCN) for Fall 2019:

 - Test of Essential Academic Skills (TEAS ) test scores.
 Students must have an adjusted individual score or scaled score at the Proficient or higher level to be considered for admissions.